-Stay: One night in a garden suite at The Wallawwa.
+Stay: One night in a deluxe room at Jetwing Wing – bed & breakfast

-After a final safari your next drive takes you into the Cultural Triangle, and you’ll stop at Anuradhapura – Sri Lanka’s first capital, founded in the 4th century BC.
-Over a 1000 years the royal family built a fantastic array of temples, stupas, palaces, ponds and gardens – two of which are now UNESCO World Heritage Sites – as well as one of the earliest and most advanced irrigation systems in the world.
-You’ll be able to visit the Sacred Bo-Tree; a sapling from the tree under which Buddha reputedly gained enlightenment and, at over 2200 years old, the oldest documented tree in the world.
+The following morning you’ll visit Anuradhapura – Sri Lanka’s first capital first founded in the 4th century BC.
+Over 1,000 years the Sinhalese royal family built a fantastic array of temples, stupas, palaces, ponds and gardens – two of which are now UNESCO World Heritage sites – as well as one of the earliest and most advanced irrigation systems in the world.
+You’ll be able to visit the Sacred Bo-Tree; a sapling from the tree under which Buddha reputedly gained enlightenment and, at over 2,200 years old, one of the oldest documented trees in the world.

-Stay: Three nights in a bungalow at Gal Oya Lodge.
+Stay: Three nights in a bungalow Gal Oya Lodge – full board

 And relax.
 After a feast of wildlife watching and historic sightseeing the chance to stretch out on a spectacular beach beside the welcoming Indian Ocean is irresistible.
 As well as fine white sand, blue waters and shady palm trees you can indulge in all the luxuries the Uga Bay Resort has to offer; infinity edge pool, ocean view rooms, charming service and totally delicious food.

-Stay: Three nights in an ocean view studio at Uga Bay.
+Stay: Three nights in an ocean studio at Uga Bay – bed & breakfast

 From Passikudah you’ll be driven to Batticaloa to meet your flight to Colombo.
-You’ll be met at the airport and taken to your hotel, on a beautiful beach in the seaside town of Negombo just outside the bustling city of Colombo.
-The next day you’ll be driven to Bandaranaike International Airport for your return flight home.
+You’ll be met at the airport and taken to your hotel, a sanctuary of serenity built in the traditional “Dutch warehouse” colonial style.